VictorMsilva/pipeline-airflow-dbt/README.md

 ---

-## 📦 Modelagem Dimensional – Projeto Vendas
+## 📦 Dimensional Modeling – Sales Project

-### 🧠 Processo de Negócio
+### 🧠 Business Process
-Venda de produtos por clientes, registrados em pedidos e entregues em endereços, com pagamentos e avaliações.
+Product sales by customers, registered in orders and delivered to addresses, with payments and reviews.

-### 📏 Grão da Fato Principal
+### 📏 Fact Table Grain
-Cada linha representa um item vendido em um pedido.
+Each row represents an item sold in an order.

-### 📊 Tabela Fato: `fato_vendas`
+### 📊 Fact Table: `fato_vendas`
 - id_item_pedido
 - id_pedido
 - id_cliente